h2non/nar/README.md

 Type: `boolean`
 Default: `true`

+Include package dependencies in the nar archive

 #### devDependencies
 Type: `boolean`
 Default: `false`

+Include development dependencies in the nar archive

 #### peerDependencies
 Type: `boolean`
 Default: `true`

+Include peer dependencies in the nar archive

 #### binary
 Type: `boolean`
 Default: `false`

-Include the node.js binary in the generated archive.
+Include the node binary in the nar archive.
-This is usually useful when you want to deploy a obsessively fully self-contained application in a sandboxed deployment or runtime environment
+This is useful when you want to deploy a fully self-contained application in a sandboxed deployment or runtime environment

-**Note**: node binary is OS and platform specific.
+**Note**: as you already know, the node binary is OS and platform dependent.
 Take that into account if you are going to deploy the archive in multiple platforms

 #### patterns